 Ventrolla sashes slide open effortlessly, but thanks to the Ventrolla Perimeter Sealing System (VPSS) there is no gap to allow draughts, or to allow heat to escape.
 All frames are timber custom-made by our craftsmen and tested to withstand up to 71 mph winds (by British Standards BS 6375:1-2009).

-New Ventrolla sash units use slim 14mm double-glazed units with Planitherm Total+ glass (outer pane) and a krypton filled cavity.
+New Ventrolla sash units use slim 14mm double-glazed units with Planitherm Total+ glass (outer pane) and a krypton-filled cavity.
 These sleek modern units ensure amazing thermal efficiency to keep your home toasty in those cold winter months.

 Replacing sash windows to new Ventrolla sash windows would guarantee reduced energy costs for your home and promise an estimated 30% improvement in energy efficiency.
 If you’d like more information about winter-proofing your home, why not speak with our experts.

 A good timber sash window should last a lifetime.
 If looked after correctly, the window will outlive all of us.
 But how much maintenance is required to look after a timber sash window?
-Are they a lot of work to keep ship-shape?
+Are they a lot of work to keep ship-shaped?

 Replacing sash windows from Ventrolla, arrive already primed any to protect exposed wood from the elements for the short time whilst you organise a painter and decorator.
-We also provide a detailed step by step guide on how to paint a sash window which has our Sash Removal System installed.
+We also provide a detailed step-by-step guide on how to paint a sash window which has our Sash Removal System installed.

 Windows should be cleaned approximately twice a year using washing-up liquid and a sponge or cloth.
 It is not recommended to use kitchen or bathroom cleaners.
 Glass cleaner is not good for the frames so is not recommended.